The Facebook PPC Guide to Amazon Marketing

 With an Amazon private label business, we’ve got to learn sourcing, branding, keyword research, optimization, PPC, launching, and on and on.
 It can be dizzying.

 Sometimes ya just wish you had a real life “Easy Button” to press, eh?
 I know I do.
+Helium 10 aims to provide that with their Amazon PPC software!

 Some aspects of the business might be easier for people than others, and some extremely challenging.
 One common stumbling block for many is pay per click advertising, otherwise known as PPC.
 Mentioning PPC in Amazon seller circles is often enough to send anxiety levels spiking.